The Heart of the Bear, The Place of the Springs

 & The Stone Heart Turtle People

-“The Place of the Springs & The Stone Heart Turtle People,” Feminist Bear Shaman Scarlet Kinney’s telling of the first part of her long journey into full shamanic consciousness, is now available to you in a special limited first edition, illustrated, downloadable format!
-Scarlet’s writing style combines fact, fiction, history, imagination, myth and shamanic vision to allow her fictional/alter ego narrator, in the person of eccentric Indigo Shaughnessy, to tell “the whole truth” of her story.
+My writing style combines fact, fiction, history, imagination, myth and shamanic vision to allow my fictional/alter ego narrator, in the person of eccentric Indigo Shaughnessy, to tell “the whole truth” of her story.

-This special 269 page edition of the book contains many original full color artworks by Scarlet that will not be available in the eventual paperback version!
+This special patron’s edition of the book contains many original full color artworks of mine that will very likely not be available in the eventual paperback version!

-Upon purchase, you’ll be directed to a link where you can download PART ONE: In the Beginning, PART TWO: A Time of Sorrow and Adverse Fate, and PART THREE: The Place of the Springs.
+Upon purchase, you’ll be directed to a link where you can download the entire book in three parts – PART ONE: In the Beginning, PART TWO: A Time of Sorrow and Adverse Fate, and PART THREE: The Place of the Springs.

 “Scarlet’s tale is truly riveting!”